-O.GLOBAL\ARRAYS\INTEG This objective is met by the JCVM information flow control policy (FDP\IFF.1/JCVM, FDP\IFC.1/JCVM), which prevents an application from keeping a pointer to the APDU buffer of the card, to the global byte array of the applet's install method or to the global arrays created by the JCSystem.makeGlobalArray(...) method.
+O.GLOBAL\ARRAYS\INTEG This objective is met by the JCVM information flow control policy (FDP\IFF.1/JCVM, FDP\IFC.1/JCVM), which prevents an application from keeping a pointer to the input/output buffer of the card, or any other global array that is shared by all the applications.
 Such a pointer could be used to access and modify it when the buffer is being used by another application.